-I was searching for a job for bed and bread, after two years in 1990 I found a small job in a travel agency as a night duty staff, in the day I used to go to college/university.
-I was very much determined and hard working since the childhood.
+I was searching for a job for bed and bread, after two years in 1990, I found a small job in a travel agency as a night duty staff, in the day I used to go to college/university.
+I was very much determined and hard-working since childhood.

-MT: How did you come up with the idea of business like yours?
+MT: How did you come up with the idea of a business like yours?

-LB: After having work for different travel companies for years it gave me enough idea to start my own travel company.
-My dedication and experience have been helpful so far, in average 13 million USD going out of the country every year, neither those international OTAs are registered, nor they are paying tax in Nepal.
+LB: After having worked for different travel companies for years it gave me enough idea to start my own travel company.
+My dedication and experience have been helpful so far, in average 13 million USD go out of the country every year, but neither those international OTAs are registered, nor they are paying tax in Nepal.

-Now I have developed booking channel named www.goingnepal.com and I’m trying to find a prevention of going the huge revenue out of the country.
-Don’t be confused our regular B2B and DMC service is always available, will be continuation this online site is just for the FITs.
+Now I have developed a booking channel named www.goingnepal.com and I’m trying to find prevention of going the huge revenue out of the country.
+Don’t be confused our regular B2B and DMC service is always available and will be continued this online site is just for the FITs.

 MT: Tell me about Going Nepal’s mission and what products and services do you offer?

-LB: Going Nepal is a complete B2B and DMC for Nepal, our team has been serving for nearly three decades in the tourism industry of Nepal, we know the desire as well as requirement of global travellers, and holding the trust of high-end for GITs & FITs.
+LB: Going Nepal is a complete B2B and DMC for Nepal, our team has been serving for nearly three decades in the tourism industry of Nepal, we know the desire as well as requirements of global travellers, and hold the trust of high-end GITs & FITs.

 We are pleased to say that we are a combination of trusted hospitality partner, tourism entrepreneurship and social responsibilities in the community.
 We have been working in collaboration with many world classes companies.

-We are specialised in senior citizen tours, deluxe tour, student sur, small group tour, private tour, MICE, corporate group tour/incentive tour Family tour, trekking & day hiking, and Mountain Climbing, beside that we operate add on packages to Lhasa Tibet tour, Mt.
+We are specialised in senior citizen tours, deluxe tours, student, small group tours, private tours, MICE, corporate group tours/incentive tours Family tours, trekking & day hiking, and Mountain Climbing, beside that we operate add on packages to Lhasa Tibet tour, Mt.
 Kailash Mansarovar yatra and Bhutan Tour as well.

 MT: What is unique about Going Nepal?
 What services do you provide?

-But we are the one spot solution for all kinds of travellers to Nepal, travelling through Going Nepal means contributing something to the needy children of Nepal who has no hope of live.
+But we are the one spot solution for all kinds of travellers to Nepal, travelling through Going Nepal means contributing something to the needy children of Nepal who has no hope of life.

-MT: What are the challenges of business like yours?
+MT: What are the challenges of a business like yours?

 MT: How is your business helping communities in Nepal?

-LB: Apart of the regular business Going Nepal is raising regular fund to feed and educate and shelter destitute and orphan children of Nepal through Destitute and Orphan Children Safeguarding Foundation Nepal (DOCS Foundation Nepal).
+LB: Apart from the regular business Going Nepal is raising regular funds to feed and educate and shelter destitute and orphan children of Nepal through Destitute and Orphan Children Safeguarding Foundation Nepal (DOCS Foundation Nepal).

-There are 45 orphan children are sheltering at present and having high level education and homely and family environment.
-Operating vocational training to the needy ones in different part of Nepal.
+There are 45 orphan children are sheltering at present and having high-level education and a homely and family environment.
+Operating vocational training to the needy ones in a different parts of Nepal.